How to get the basics of savings and investments right

 ① Create an emergency fund

-This is what stops you from getting into debt when a crisis like retrenchment, and unexpected medical bill etc hits.
+This is what stops you from getting into debt when a crisis like retrenchment, an unexpected medical bill etc hits.
 Even if you don’t face a crisis it will remove financial stress.
-If fact, she believes that you should at least have R10,000 in this fund before you start tackling any debts you may have.
+If fact, she believes that you should at least have R10 000 in this fund before you start tackling any debts you may have.

 An emergency fund should be accessible but not too accessible, to prevent you from being tempted to dip into it.

 Maya cautions that you should never rely on your bonus, 13th cheque or the credit on your credit card as an emergency fund.